dd-bim/egbt22trans/egbt22trans/README.txt

  7| x | x | x | x | x | x |

 An 'x' means that a simple conversion without heights is possible.
-An 'h' means that the conversion/transformation needs an ellipsoidal (ETRS89 or DB_Ref) or normal (DHHN2016, GCG2016) height. (option '-h e' or '-h n' is mandatory)
+An 'h' means that the conversion/transformation needs an ellipsoidal (ETRS89 or DB_Ref) or normal (DHHN2016, GCG2016) height. (option '-h 1' or '-h 2' is mandatory)

+The supported height systems are:
+1 : Normal heights (calculations based on the GCG2016 geoid) 2 : Ellipsoidal heights (ETRS89 or DB_Ref)

 The heights are used for the transformation from ETRS89 to DB_REF and vice versa.
 Normal heights remain unchanged, except the target coordinates geocentric (the internal transformation uses ellipsoidal heights).
 For the transformation from ETRS89 to DB_REF and vice versa, the differences between DHHN2016 and GCG2016 could be ignored.